Convergence of de Finetti's mixing measure in latent structure models for observed exchangeable sequences: Posterior contraction of de Finetti mixing measures

 \item (Prior assumption) There is a prior measure $\Pi_{\theta}$ on $\Theta_1\subset \Theta$ with its Borel sigma algebra possessing a density w.r.t.
 Lebesgue measure that is bounded away from zero and infinity, where $\Theta_1$ is a compact subset of $\Theta$.
 Define $k_0$-probability simplex $\Delta^{k_0}:=\{(p_1,\ldots,p_{k_0}) \in \R_+^{k_0} | \sum_{i=1}^{k_0} = 1\}$, Suppose there is a prior measure $\Pi_p$ on the $k_0$-probability simplex possessing a density w.r.t.
 Lebesgue measure on $\R^{k_0-1}$ that is bounded away from zero and infinity.
 Then $\Pi_p\times \Pi_{\theta}^{k_0}$ is a measure on $\{((p_1,\theta_1),\ldots,(p_{k_0},\theta_{k_0}))|p_i\geq 0, \theta_i\in \Theta_1, \sum_{i=1}^{k_0}p_i=1\}$, which induces a probability measure on $\Ec_{k_0}(\Theta_1)$.
 Here, the prior $\Pi$ is generated by via independent $\Pi_p$ and $\Pi_\theta$ and the support $\Theta_1$ of $\Pi_\theta$ is such that $G_0\in \Ec_{k_0}(\Theta_1)$.

 \item (Kernel assumption) Suppose that for every $\theta_1,\theta_2\in \Theta_1$, $\theta_0\in \{\theta_i^0\}_{i=1}^{k_0}$ and some positive constants $\alpha_0,L_1, \beta_0, L_2$,

 \end{enumerate}

 \begin{rem} \ref{item:prior} on the compactness of the support $\Theta_1$ is a standard assumption so as to obtain parameter convergence rate in finite mixture models (see~\cite{chen1995optimal,nguyen2013convergence,ho2016convergence,ho2016strong,ghosal2017fundamentals,heinrich2018strong, wu2020optimal}).
-See Section \ref{sec:compactness} for more discussions on the compactness assumption.
+See Section \ref{sec:compactness} for more discussions on the compactness assumption and an relaxation to boundedness assumption.
+The unbounded setting seems challenging and is beyond the scope of this paper.
 In this paper, for simplicity we consider the prior on finite mixing measures being generated by independent priors on component parameters $\theta$ and an independent prior on mixing proportions $p_i$ \cite{Rousseau-Mengersen-11,nguyen2013convergence,guha2019posterior} for general probability kernel $\{f(x|\theta)\}$.
 It is not difficult to extend our theorem to more complex forms of prior specification when a specific kernel $\{f(x|\theta)\}$ is considered.

 The condition \ref{item:kernel} is not uncommon in parameter estimation (e.g. Theorem 8.25 in \cite{ghosal2017fundamentals}).
 Note that the conditions in \ref{item:kernel} imply some implicit constraints on $\alpha_0$ and $\beta_0$.
 Specifically, if \eqref{eqn:noproductlowbou} holds for $G_0\in \Ec_{k_0}(\Theta^\circ)$ and \ref{item:kernel} holds, then $\beta_0\leq 1$ and $\alpha_0\leq 2$.
 Indeed, for any sequence $G_\ell=\sum_{i=2}^{k_0} p^0_i\delta_{\theta_i^0} + p^0_1\delta_{\theta^\ell_1}\in\Ec_{k_0}(\Theta)\backslash \{G_0\}$ converges to $G_0=\sum_{i=1}^{k_0}p^0_i\delta_{\theta_i^0}$, by \eqref{eqn:noproductlowbou}, Lemma \ref{lem:Vupperbou} with $\m=1$ and \ref{item:kernel}, for large $\ell$